 The Loyak's were among the stickiest water shoes we tested.
 They feature a siped G15 rubber outsole that is more than capable of carrying a boat across slick, wet rocks or walking over cobbles in murky shallows.

-The relatively flat, non-aggressive lugs reminded us of approach shoes, which favor surface area over deep lugs that can maintain traction on soft surfaces.
-Like approach shoes, the Loyak sticks well to wet rocks and logs, but suffer slightly in muddy conditions.
+The relatively flat, non-aggressive lugs reminded us of approach shoes, which favor surface area over deep lugs that maintain traction on soft surfaces.
+Like approach shoes, the Loyak sticks well to wet rocks and logs but suffers slightly in muddy conditions.

-On soft surfaces, we noticed no significant loss of traction on firm dirt or duff, but started slipping more than we'd like on mud.
+We noticed no significant loss of traction on firm dirt or duff on soft surfaces but started slipping more than we'd like on mud.
 The widely spaced lugs do clear easily, though, once they reach water, so it's easy to get the dirt off and restore traction on hard surfaces.

-The Loyak is made mostly of mesh and hydrophobic canvas, with lots of drainage and minimal insulation.
+The Loyak is mainly mesh and hydrophobic canvas with lots of drainage and minimal insulation.
 They rely on being adjustable to allow for adding insulation in the form of thick socks.
-While the lack of a tongue inhibits adjustability slightly, we didn't find that we had problems stuffing our feet in these shoes even with thick socks.
+While the lack of a tongue inhibits adjustability slightly, we didn't find that we had problems stuffing our feet in these shoes, even with thick socks.

-The Loyak is marketed as a casual shoe that has serious whitewater chops.
+The Loyak is marketed as a casual shoe with serious whitewater chops.
 We totally agree with that.
-They are considerably more stylish and comfortable on land than booties, and perform nearly as well in whitewater (provided you can insulate well enough on cold days).
+They are considerably more stylish and comfortable on land than booties and perform nearly as well in whitewater (provided you can insulate well enough on cold days).

-During testing, we wore the Loyak hiking, walking along steep mountain streams, boating, and around town.
-We would definitely not recommend for them for canyoneering, but they'd do in a pinch as long as you took care not to tear them apart.
+We wore the Loyak hiking during testing, walking along steep mountain streams, boating, and around town.
+We would definitely not recommend them for canyoneering, but they'd do in a pinch as long as you took care not to tear them apart.

 The thin, neutral soles of the Loyak's are nearly as sensitive as some of the neoprene booties we tested.
-They provide excellent proprioception, which enables good balance and awareness of the terrain.
-The super low profile of these shoes also made them excellent for swimming and wading, as they have low drag in the water and allow feet to flex easily.
+They provide excellent proprioception, enabling good balance and awareness of the terrain.
+The super-low profile of these shoes also made them excellent for swimming and wading, as they have a low drag in the water and allow feet to flex easily.

-The flexible sole and siping allows you to glom a lot of rubber on rock and logs when walking, which is nice for getting more traction on such surfaces.
+The flexible sole and siping allow you to glom a lot of rubber on rock and logs when walking, which is nice for getting more traction on such surfaces.